This guide walks you through Five’s options for adjusting the look and feel of your site. These options are available in Site Styles.

-Use the tweaks in the Social Icons section of the Style Editor to adjust the icon style and to choose whether to display them at the top, bottom, or top and bottom of the site, or hide them altogether.
+Use the tweaks in the Social Icons section of Site Styles to adjust the icon style and to choose whether to display them at the top, bottom, or top and bottom of the site, or hide them altogether.

 In Five, you can add a customized header on each page directly above the page content.
 When viewing the page, hover over the header and click Edit to open the Header Content Editor for that page.

 Customize the site-wide footer at the bottom of the page with blocks.
-Change the alignment or typography with the tweaks in the Footer section of the Style Editor.
+Change the alignment or typography with the tweaks in the Footer section of Site Styles.
 Any changes you make will affect every page of your site.
 For more information, visit Editing footers.